blanc-cake/nintendo-video-tests/README.md

 # Map Local

-After being set up, Nintendo Video will attempt a connection to several URLs.
+When set up, (do not do this yet) Nintendo Video will attempt a connection to several URLs.

 `http://pubus-p.est.c.app.nintendowifi.net/1/49/1/ESE_MD1`